Cleared for Take Off

-Cleared for Take Off is a compilation album of music from the San Francisco rock band Jefferson Airplane.
+Cleared for Take Off is an album of music from the San Francisco rock band Jefferson Airplane recorded live at Winterland in March 1967.

-Much of the album features songs from the band's first two albums, Jefferson Airplane Takes Off and Surrealistic Pillow.
+Much of the album features live versions of songs from the band's first two albums, Jefferson Airplane Takes Off and Surrealistic Pillow.
 Other tracks like "Don't Let Me Down" did not even appear on a Jefferson Airplane album.
 All of the tracks are live performances by the band.